paudetseis/SplitPy/docs/index.rst

 `Wustefeld et al (2008) <https://doi.org/doi:10.1016/j.cageo.2007.08.002>`_.

-The software is bundled with executable ``Python`` scripts that enable SKS splitting analysis in two different environments:
+The software is bundled with executable ``Python`` scripts that enable teleseismic shear-wave splitting analysis in two different modes:

-1) On-the-fly processing where waveforms are downloaded and analyzed for SKS splitting (:ref:`split`).
+1) Automated processing where waveforms are downloaded and analyzed using default parameters (:ref:`splitauto`).
-2) Offline processing where waveforms are first downloaded and saved to disk (:ref:`prep`), and later processed offline (:ref:`offline`).
+2) Manual processing where picking window can be refined (:ref:`splitmanual`).

-Once the splitting analysis has been done, the results can be aggregated to produce averaged splitting parameters and plotted (:ref:`plot`).
+Once the splitting analysis has been done, the results can be aggregated to produce averaged splitting parameters and plotted (:ref:`splitaverage`).
 The tutorials below show an example using data from `one station <http://ds.iris.edu/mda/TA/EPYK/>`_ of the USArray Transportable Array network.